All Episodes

 You know what CNN's done?

-And they drew an arrow to a portion of the back of his jacket and said, This is what happens when you don't use a prompter.
+CNN edited video of Ted Cruz's speech yesterday, and they drew an arrow to a portion of the back of his jacket and said, this is what happens when you don't use a prompter.

-What are when you don't use a podium, they had found a bulge in his jacket.
+When you don't use a podium, they had found a bulge in his jacket.

 They don't state it, but they imply that Ted Cruz was getting advice, was getting help from somebody backstage through a communications device.

-Because he didn't have a podium, it all boils down to he didn't have a prompter, and they just can't believe that somebody could go out there and speak like that without a prompter.
+Because he didn't have a podium, it all boils down to he didn't have a prompter, and they just can't believe that somebody can go out there and speak like that without a prompter.

 So he had to have somebody coaching him.